Detecting aliens from space

 Water Hyacinth infestation at Hartebeespoort Dam in Johannesburg (a); Hartebeesport Dam viewed from an over passing satellite (b); Accurate mapping of the entire waterbody and used to limit the classification of vegetation to only the dam (c); Accurate mapping of the moving Water Hyacinth mat on Hartebeesport Dam (d)

 South Africa’s surface water is frequently imaged by overpassing satellites.
-These valuable images can track water level changes from national extents down to individual dams.
-This provides scientists and water managers with near real-time monitoring of water resources.
+These images can track water level changes from national extents down to individual dams, providing scientists and water managers with near real-time monitoring of water resources.
 Invasive aquatic alien plant species present a serious threat to South Africa’s freshwater resources as they increase water loss through evapotranspiration.
 Water weeds can increase water loss by 130–180%.
-Water body area and the percentage cover of invasive aquatic weeds on these impoundments are crucial information needed to facilitate the removal and management of these water weeds.
-However, field assessments to obtain this information are often too time-consuming, costly and labour intensive.
-Freely available satellite images are an alternative and cost-effective approach to reliably and frequently estimate the percentage cover of water weeds on surface water.
-In this way, the extent of water weed infestation and its associated drivers can be identified and tracked.
+Water body area and the percentage cover of invasive aquatic weeds are crucial information needed to facilitate the removal and management of invasive plants such as Water Hyacinth.
+However, field assessments to obtain this information are often time-consuming, costly and labour intensive.
+Freely available satellite images provide a cost-effective alternative to reliably and regularly estimate the cover of water weeds.
+In this way, the extent of water weed infestation and its associated drivers can be tracked.

-- Geethen began prepping a manuscript on the distribution of invasive aquatic alien species.
+- Geethen published a manuscript on a method to derive the national distribution of Water Hyacinth.

 Dr Chevonne Reynolds (APES, Wits)